FAQs and glossary

 A. Yes, RCS England is partnered with Bequeathed.
 This offers our supporters a free, fully advised Will from an accredited legal professional.
 It takes three simple steps and can be done from the comfort of your own home.

-A. No problem, just get in touch with our Legacy Manager and they will do their best to answer any questions you have about leaving a gift to The Royal College of Surgeons of England.
+A. No problem, just get in touch with us below and we will do our best to answer any questions you have about leaving a gift to The Royal College of Surgeons of England.

 Glossary

 The world of legacies may present you with some unfamiliar legal or industry terms.
-See below laid out the definitions of some of these.
+See below definitions.

 Administrator: